jmsBorowski/jmsBorowski.github.io/README.md

+Go to the following link to experience the game:

 # jmsBorowski.github.io

+A relaxing, Simon Says inspired memory game.
+Simply press play and follow the highlighted pattern, which increases in difficulty every level!

+Credits:

 All programming done by Jaiden Borowski

 All art created and designed by Jaiden Borowski

 Sounds from pixabay (creative commons):